mwszekely/preact-prop-helpers/README.md

  * [useRovingTabIndex](#userovingtabindex) Implements a roving tabindex system where only one "focusable" component in a set is able to receive a tab focus.

- * [useLinearNavigation](#uselinearnavigation) When used in tandem with `useRovingTabIndex`, allows control of the tabbable index with the arrow keys.
+ * [useLinearNavigation](#uselinearnavigation) When used in tandem with `useRovingTabIndex`, allows control of the tabbable index with the arrow keys, Page Up/Page Down, or Home/End.

  * [useTypeaheadNavigation](#usetypeaheadnavigation) Allows for the selection of a managed child by typing the given text associated with it.